Ottawa: Inter-city transportation

 Ottawa station is the main inter-city train station operated by Via Rail.
 It is located 4 km to the east of downtown in Eastway Gardens (adjacent to O-Train Tremblay station) and serves Via Rail's Corridor Route.
 The city is also served by inter-city passenger rail service at Fallowfield station in the southwestern suburban community of Barrhaven.

-Intercity bus services are currently provided by a number of carriers at various stops throughout the city, following the closure of the former Ottawa Central Station bus terminal on 1 June 2021.
+Intercity bus services are currently provided by several carriers at various stops throughout the city, following the closure of the former Ottawa Central Station bus terminal on 1 June 2021.
 Major carriers include: Megabus, Ontario Northland, Autobus Gatineau, and Orléans Express.

 Streets and highways

-The City of Ottawa has over 12200 km lane-kilometres of road, as well as a series of freeways.
+The City of Ottawa has over 12200 km lane-kilometres of road and a series of freeways.
 The primary freeways are the east–west provincial Highway 417 (designated as the Queensway and part of the Trans-Canada Highway), Ottawa-Carleton Highway 174 (formerly Provincial Highway 17), Highway 7, and the north–south provincial Highway 416 (designated as Veterans' Memorial Highway), which connects to other 400-Series highways via the 401.
 From downtown there are also freeway connections to Autoroute 5 and Autoroute 50, in neighbouring Gatineau.

-The city also has several scenic parkways and promenades, such as the Sir John A. Macdonald Parkway (formerly the Ottawa River Parkway), Colonel By Drive, Queen Elizabeth Driveway, the Sir George-Étienne Cartier Parkway (formerly the Rockcliffe Parkway), and the Aviation Parkway.
+The city also has several scenic parkways and promenades, such as the Kichi Zibi Mikan (formerly the Macdonald Parkway), Colonel By Drive, Queen Elizabeth Driveway, the Sir George-Étienne Cartier Parkway (formerly the Rockcliffe Parkway), and the Aviation Parkway.
 The National Capital Commission manages ceremonial routes linking key attractions on both sides of the Ottawa River, including Confederation Boulevard.